staD020/ugo/README.md

 ## Features

- - Resets, Mounts and runs prg/d64/d71/d81 files transparently.
+ - Resets, Mounts and runs .prg and .d64 files transparently.
  - Supports multidisk and flip disk, just hit enter at the turn disk part.
  - Force mount (no reset, no run) with the -m flag.